gmag11/EnigmaIOT/readme.md

 A number of nodes with one or more sensors each one communicate in a **secure** way to a central gateway in a star network using EnigmaIoT protocol.

 This protocol has been designed with security on mind.
-All sensor data is encrypted with a random key that changes periodically.
+All node data is encrypted with a random key that changes periodically.
 Key is unique for each node and dynamically negotiated, so user do not have to enter any key.
 Indeed, all encryption and key agreement is transparent to user.

 I designed this because I was searching for a way to have a relatively high number of nodes at home.
 I thought about using WiFi but it would overload my home router.
 So I looked for an alternative.
 I evaluated  LoRa or cheap nRF24 modules but I wanted the simplest solution in terms of hardware.